-11. What is the word for "father" in your language?
+13. What is the word for "father" in your language?
 Does the child call more than one person in his or her life by this term?

-12. Are there other important names or terms to a child to note here?
-D. Determine what duties and obligations are owed to youth.
-13. What traditional duties are owed to children?
+14. Are there other important names or terms to a child to note here?

+15. Determine what duties and obligations are owed to youth.

+16. What traditional duties are owed to children?
 Which people are primarily responsible for the care, supervision, protection, and education of boys?
 Which people are primarily responsible for the care, supervision, protection, and education of girls?

-- E. Figure out what your CCTGAP documenting committee should work on. - 14.
-Make a list of questions to be explored and documented by a custom-law finding body of culture bearers or elders43 on the following topics relevant to the tribal juvenile justice system (add in your own topics as they arise): - Values, such as "respect," "honor," "patience," "teaching others," "self-respect," "honoring self," "positive beliefs about self," and so forth
+17. Figure out what your CCTGAP documenting committee should work on.

+- 18. Make a list of questions to be explored and documented by a custom-law finding body of culture bearers or elders on the following topics relevant to the tribal juvenile justice system (add in your own topics as they arise): - Values, such as "respect," "honor," "patience," "teaching others," "self-respect," "honoring self," "positive beliefs about self," etc. - Beliefs in spiritual renewal leading to healing and recovery - Beliefs and practices about behavior, health, healing, humor, and children/youth - How one should manage thoughts, emotions, and physical reactions - Worldview about family - Worldview about children and youth - Duties and obligations owed between people (e.g., parent-child and child-parent, ceremonial aunt-child and child-aunt) who are related to each other in the nuclear, extended, and ceremonial family - How boys should be raised - How girls should be raised - Good parenting skills - Good communication skills - Traditional placements, guardianships, and adoptions - Traditional authorities, entities, healers, and mentors - Traditional healing practices, activities, and ceremonies used to provide instruction about relationships and parenting - Traditional restitution and reconciliation

-43 This body or committee should work in tandem with a separate law or code drafting committee and should regularly share its "found CCTGAPs" to inform the law drafting process as it happens.
+&lt;sup>55 This body or committee should work in tandem with a separate law or code drafting committee and should regularly share its "found CCTGAPs" to inform the law drafting process as it happens.
 The law/code drafting committee should provide a list of topics and questions to the custom law finding body/committee to have it explore topics and answer questions relevant to the juvenile code drafting process as an integral part of its law/code drafting process.